joakim/kay/README.md

 This message matches the `(name): (value)` receptor of the cell, setting the cell's `answer` field to `42`.
 Assignment messages are syntactic sugar, anything before the `:` gets desugared into a string and anything after gets desugared into an expression.

-Assigning an existing field will clone that field's referenced cell (enabled by persistent data structures):
+Assigning the name of an existing field will clone that field's cell (enabled by persistent data structures):

 ```lua
 foo: answer